 Sign Up For Alerts - Stay informed on the latest mosquito news and our activities during the year.

-First Suburban Human West Nile Virus Case
+Evanston Announces First Human West Nile Virus Case for 2014

 West Nile virus positive mosquitoes have been found in every community that we serve.
 Click here for current test results.